truecharts/public/charts/stable/qbittorrent/docs/installation.md

 ### Networking

-If you want to use ingress, its probably better to use `clusterIP` instead of `Simple`
+If you want to use ingress, its probably better to use `clusterIP` instead of `LoadBalancer`

 ![!Networking: qbittorrent](images/networking.png)